Frequently Asked Questions and Best Practices for Members of the Media

 Our dedicated media number, (207) 973-9530, is staffed Monday through Friday from 8 am to 5 pm, excluding major holidays.
 After hours, if you are looking for a patient condition, you may call the main switchboard at 973-7000.
 If you have an emergency situation requiring assistance from our team after hours or on weekends you may contact us at any time via email at email@example.com

 No. At this time, we are continuing to limit visitors, which means members of the media are restricted.
 All interviews coordinated through our team will take place via a video call or when approved, in-person outside with all participants masked.

 May I contact a staff member or patient directly?

 No. We will coordinate interviews with our patients and staff.
 We are here to make your job easier by working with patients and their care teams and finding you the best subject matter experts available.
 We work to ensure the time for the discussion work well for everyone so we can facilitate smoothly coordinated interviews.

 When I call for a patient condition, why do I have to wait for a call back?

-Before we can release information (if any) about a patient in our care, we need to work with nursing staff to ensure a consent form has been signed by the patient or his/her representative.
+Before we can release information about a patient in our care, we work with nursing staff to ensure a consent form has been signed by the patient or his/her representative.
 We must adhere to strict HIPAA laws and regulations to protect patient confidentiality.